gofilipa/orals/reading_notes.md

 Woolf, Virginia.
 "Comparing Marks: A Versioning Edition of Virginia Woolf's 'The Mark on the Wall.'" eds.
 Emily McGinn, Amy Leggette, Matthew Hannah, and Paul Bellew. *Scholarly Editing: The Annual of the Association for Documentary Editing*, Vol. 35, 2014.
 Web.
 - Hansen’s central intervention on Whitehead’s thought, arguing that, while technology expands the scope for human perception across new sensory environments, it also limits the human’s immediate sensory experience of the world.
 Mark Hansen offers a provocative framework for thinking about human engagement with twenty-first-century media.
 It is precisely this exchange between direct and indirect perception that changes my reading of Woolf’s short story.
 First, on a material level, the edition expands the reader’s access to the text across time, while marginalizing her direct engagement with the witnesses as physical, time-bound objects, as actual books.
 This tension between the physical and virtual in the edition provokes a further implication on the level of narrative, which complicates Matz’s reading of perceptual unities that drive the narration.
 Allowing us to expand our perceptual capacities to things we might not directly feel but nonetheless experience, the edition opens up a reading of time as an agent in the story.
 - In contrast to the beginning of the story, which locates the action in the past, the interruption here locates the narration in the present, unfolding action, which then leads to a final statement in the past tense.
 These ambiguities and mergings signal the important role that time plays in mediating the story itself, and especially, in bringing it to a close.

+* Peters, John Durham.
+The Marvelous Clouds: Toward a Philosophy of Elemental Media, 2016.

 ### Editing